BLUETTI Power Stations 2026: AC180, Elite 400 & Apex 300 Reviewed for California Homeowners

 What is the BLUETTI AC180 battery capacity in Wh? +

-The BLUETTI AC180 has a 1,152Wh (1.152kWh) LiFePO₄ battery capacity.
-In practical terms, that's enough to run a full-size refrigerator for approximately 12–18 hours, charge a laptop 20+ times, keep a Wi-Fi router running for 2–3 days, or power a CPAP machine through multiple nights.
-It has a continuous output of 1,800W — enough to run most essential home appliances except central HVAC.
+The BLUETTI AC180 has a 1,152Wh (1.152kWh) LiFePO₄ battery.
+That's enough to run a full-size refrigerator for 12–18 hours, charge a laptop 17+ times, keep Wi-Fi running for 40+ hours, or power a CPAP machine through multiple nights.
+It will not run central HVAC — for that you need an installed home battery or the Apex 300.

 How is BLUETTI different from a Tesla Powerwall? +

-The key differences: A Tesla Powerwall is a permanently installed home battery — wired into your electrical panel, connected to your solar system, and backed up automatically without you doing anything.
-It runs your whole home including HVAC and qualifies for SMUD rebates and VPP payments in Sacramento.
-A BLUETTI is a portable unit — no installation, no permits, available same day.
-It handles essential loads but not whole-home HVAC.
+A Tesla Powerwall is a permanently installed home battery — wired into your electrical panel, connected to your solar system, and switches on automatically the moment grid power drops.
+It runs your whole home including HVAC and qualifies for SMUD rebates (up to $5,400/unit) and VPP payments in Sacramento.
+A BLUETTI is portable — no installation, no permits, available same day, handles essential loads but not whole-home HVAC.
 Both are valuable for different situations.
-BLUETTI = immediate portable backup.
-Powerwall = permanent whole-home solution.
 See installed Powerwall options →

-Affiliate disclosure: This page contains affiliate links to BLUETTI products.
+Affiliate disclosure: This page contains affiliate links to BLUETTI products via the Awin affiliate network.
 Solar With Watts earns a commission on qualifying purchases at no additional cost to you.
-Prices and availability subject to change — verify on bluettipower.com before purchasing.
-BLUETTI portable power stations are not installed products and do not qualify for utility rebate programs.
+Prices listed are approximate and subject to change — verify current pricing on bluettipower.com before purchasing.
+BLUETTI portable power stations are not installed products and do not qualify for SMUD, PG&E, or other utility rebate programs.

 Starlink sign up